CedrusDB: Persistent Key-Value Store with Memory-Mapped Lazy-Trie: Evaluation

 \subsection{Crash Recovery}

 In recent years, various projects have proposed boosting the performance of key-value stores by eschewing the on-disk index and emphasizing a fast in-memory index.
 The potential price paid is increased recovery time.
-Similar to RocksDB, LMDB, and LevelDB, \DB takes a more traditional approach by having an up-to-date on-disk index.
+Similar to LMDB and RocksDB, \DB takes a more traditional approach by having an up-to-date on-disk index.
 In this section, we consider the performance trade-offs of the two approaches.
-We used \DB and RocksDB as representatives of key-value stores that maintain an up-to-date on-disk index, and Masstree~\cite{masstree2012}, KVell~\cite{kvell}, FASTER~\cite{faster2018} as representatives of the alternative approach.
+We used \DB, LMDB, and RocksDB as representatives of key-value stores that maintain an up-to-date on-disk index, and FASTER, Masstree~\cite{masstree2012}, KVell~\cite{kvell} as representatives of the alternative approach.

 We ran the following experiment with each key-value store.
 After populating the store with 100 million keys, we ran 100 million 50\% update YCSB workload operations before killing the program.
 We then measured the recovery time.